marcel0ll/CustomItems/documentation/blocks.md

 **<u>Required Configuration:</u>**

-`"name":` - The name of the block
+`"name":` - The name of the block.

 `"textureName":` - The texture name of the block.

 `"fruitName":` - Set the id for the item or block to be dropped when the crop is broken on maturity.
-Example of id structure: "minecraft:wheat", "minecraft:stone"
+Example of id structure: "minecraft:wheat", "minecraft:stone".

 **<u>Optional Configuration:</u>**